Points

 Call:

-using TwoDimensional: AbstractPoint2D, Point2D
+using TwoDimensional: AbstractPoint2D, Point2Dinstead of:

-provided as respective aliases to TwoDimensional.Point
+using TwoDimensionalto have Point2D, AbstractPoint2D provided as respective aliases to TwoDimensional.Point and TwoDimensional.AbstractPoint.

 Construction

-The most simple concrete type is Point{T}
+The most simple concrete type is Point{T} constructed by:

-are the coordinates of the point.
+Point(x,y)where (x,y) are the coordinates of the point.

 Coordinates and weights can also be specified by keywords:

-There are no default values for keywords x
+Point(x=xval, y=yval)There are no default values for keywords x and y so they must both be specified.

 Fields

-, can be retrieved in different ways:
+The fields of a Point, say pnt, can be retrieved in different ways:

 x = pnt.x

-y = pnt.y
+y = pnt.yor:

 x = pnt[1]

-y = pnt[2]
+y = pnt[2]or:

-x, y = pnt
+x, y = pntConversion

-Simple points can be constructed from a 2-tuple of coordinates or from an instance of 2-dimensional CartesianIndex
+Simple points can be constructed from a 2-tuple of coordinates or from an instance of 2-dimensional CartesianIndex:

 v = (x,y)